census-instrumentation/opencensus-specs/triage-process.md

 In Review | Implementation work related to the ticket has been completed.
 Work related to a Review and/or any changes requested as part of the review  is in progress.  | Issues with a PR associated with it will be considered as in ‘In Review’
 Completed | Work for this issue has been completed and reasonably tested. | No label is needed.
 Issue is simply closed.
 Blocked | Issue is blocked for one reason or another.
 Typically where the delay or waiting period is more than 5 days. | Ticket should be labelled ‘Blocked’
-Won't Fix | Issue is not workable.  | Issue should have comment indicating why its not fixable.
+Won't Fix | Issue is not workable.  | Issue should have comment indicating why it is not fixable.

 ### Roles